wp-plugins/event-calendar-ticketing/readme.txt

 Whether you're a one-person operation occassionally listing events, or an organization holding thousands of events, we've got you covered.
 Publish your events in a basic fashion with a title, description, pictures, and maybe some video.
 Or, create venues, organizers, speakers, and sponsors, and easily add those to your events for complete information.

-Event Calendar & Ticketing is as easy to use as creating a any kind of new post in WordPress.
+Event Calendar & Ticketing is as easy to use as creating any kind of new post or page in WordPress.
 It's really that simple.

 **Customizable**